awslabs/aws-sdk-kotlin/TEMP-BREAKING-Endpoint-Discovery-changes.md

   custom cache implementations
   * The current implementation of `ReadThroughCache` is now provided in the new `PeriodicSweepCache` class, which implements the new `ExpiringKeyedCache` interface
-* The `endpointUrl` configuration parameter now takes precedence over endpoint discoverers.
-If you've configured both a custom `endpointUrl` and the service client has Endpoint Discovery enabled, the custom `endpointUrl` will be used and Endpoint Discovery will effectively be disabled.
 * Endpoint Discovery settings will now be resolved from [environmental configuration](https://docs.aws.amazon.com/sdkref/latest/guide/feature-endpoint-discovery.html) sources used by other AWS SDKs, including the following sources: